jsherman212/iosdbg/README.md

 If all went well, you should be good to go.
 If you're below iOS 11, you can run it in your current working directory with `./iosdbg`.
 Otherwise, you'll have to run it with `iosdbg`.
 Attach to your program with its PID or executable name and have fun.

 ## Commands
-My goal with this project is to have a reliable debugger with basic debugger functionality.
+My goal with this project is to have a reliable debugger with basic functionality.
 Breakpoints, watchpoints (to come), and little conveniences like command completion and ASLR being automatically accounted for.
 Commands implemented in this commit are:

 ### `attach`
 Attach to a program given its PID or executable name.